Note: if you'd prefer to consume this essay as a presentation, you can watch it here.

 Using a router with VPN support is the most user-friendly way to protect all of your devices, but it comes at a cost.
 The CPU(s) on the router will likely become your bottleneck with regard to bandwidth.
 In my testing with a top of the line multi-CPU router, it wasn’t possible to achieve over 50 Mbit/S speeds due to the CPUs maxing out while performing the encryption and decryption operations.

 A downside here is that if you have a very fast ISP that’s over 50 Mb/S, an off-the-shelf consumer router, even a high-end one with multiple processors, is going to be bottlenecked by its CPU.
 If this bottleneck is a concern for you then you’ll need to invest more effort into building a Linux-based router on beefier hardware.
-Here’s a good guide, though you’d want to invest more than $50 in the hardware.
+Check out my guide here for how to build a DIY VPN that supports gigabit speeds.

 The above is great for your at-home devices, though note that you’ll also want to configure VPNs manually on your mobile devices that are going to leave your home network from time to time.
 In my experience, VPNs that support OpenVPN are the easiest to configure on various devices.